 In January, 2012, I delivered a keynote to the Digital Assembly conference at the University of Florida entitled: "The End of Books?".
 I am frequently invited to lecture in Europe and North America.
 In 2011, I spoke on issues in digital media design and media history at the Freie Universität in Berlin; as a keynote speaker at a conference Vivere di cultura in Rome; at ISEA 11 in Istanbul on "The Digital Plenitude and the End of Art"; and at the McLuhan 100 Conference in Toronto.

 The topic of my address in Istanbul—the status of art and culture in an era of digital media—will be the subject of my next book, whose working title is The Digital Plenitude.
-The book will be published by the MIT Press, probably in 2014.
+The book will be published by the MIT Press in 2015-2016.

 Click on the tabs above for detailed descriptions of my research, teaching, consulting, and more.